GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 - `./src/utils:` Folder that groups generic utility functions, without dependence on specific components, used throughout the application for common DOM and export operations.
     - `downloadSectionAsPdf.ts:` Function that captures a section of the page (identified by ID) and generates a PDF file with its full extension, including A4 page breaks.
 This allows the user to download any part of the interface as a portable document.
     - `printSection.ts:` Function that clones and prepares a section of the page (identified by ID) for printing, centering it and applying margins, while maintaining the exact colors of the table header.
 This function triggers the browser's print dialog and prints only the desired content.
+    - `wrapperVLibras:` Responsible for exporting the VLibras component within a wrapper.
+This wrapper is necessary because VLibras needs to be used in a client-side environment (use client directive).
+This way, we avoid placing the directive directly in the layout.tsx

 ## ❔ How to run the project on my machine?